Teriyaki lamb steaks recipe

-Kikkoman Teriyaki Marinade not only adds flavour but helps keep meat juicy as it cooks.
+Kikkoman Teriyaki Marinade not only adds flavour but helps keep lamb and other meats juicy as it cooks.
 It's also delicious with fish and vegetables.

 - Preparation Time20 mins